 4.1 Introduction

-In every craftsmanship, the quality of the tools plays a decisive role in the quality of the product, and it’s the same in software development.
-That’s why the choice of programming tools needs to be made after an in-depth study of these tools.
+In every craftsmanship, the quality of the tools plays a decisive role in the quality of the product, and it is the same in software development.
+This is why the choice of programming tools needs to be made after an in-depth study of these tools.

-After presenting the conceptual aspects of our project in the last chapter, we move on to presenting the realization of our project in this one after we present the tools that helped us bring our idea to life.
+After presenting the conceptual aspects of our project in the last chapter, we present the realization of our project after we present the tools that helped us bring our idea to life.

 4.2 Working environment and tools